wde0924/stilt/tutorials/wbb.md

   </div>
 </div>

-> If `which` returns something along the lines of `/usr/bin/which: no gfortran in...`, you need to make some changes for the compilation to be successful.
-To use pgf90, you'll need to add the executable to your shell's PATH.
+> If `which` returns a path, then `gfortran` is installed.
+If `which` returns something along the lines of `/usr/bin/which: no gfortran in...`, you need to make some changes for the compilation to be successful.
+To use gfortran, you'll need to add the executable to your shell's PATH.
 To use a different compiler, you'll need to manually clone the [STILT Github Repository](https://github.com/uataq/stilt), specify the compiler in `fortran/Makefile` using the `FC` variable, then run the `./setup` executable.
+See the [documentation for installation]({{"/docs/install.html"|relative_url}}) for details.

 Last, we need to check if we have netCDF installed.
 Footprints are saved in compressed netCDF files, which reduces their file size and stores results with associated metadata so that the output is self documenting.
 We can check if netCDF is installed with